Mineions/BNBTCminer/README.md

     submitStale             Submit stale jobs, may create more rejected shares (default: false)

-    abiFile                 Token abi in a file (default: '0xBTC.abi' in the same folder as this miner)
+    abiFile                 Token abi in a file (default: 'BNBTC.abi' in the same folder as this miner)

     web3api                 User-defined web3 provider URL (default: Infura mainnet provider [dev account, for TESTING PURPOSE only])